julistary/Madplanner-/README.md

 My motivation for choosing this project is that, often as an inhabitant of Madrid, I can't think of plans to do and I really like to spend my days doing different things.

 ## Tools ⚙️
-The tools to be used are functions, string operations, pandas, mongo queries and geoqueries, requests from APIs, plotting maps, web scrapping, error handling etc.
+The tools to be used are functions, string operations, pandas, mongo queries and geoqueries, requests from APIs, plotting maps, machine learning, web scrapping, error handling etc.

 ## Libraries 👩🏼‍🏫
 - [Pandas](https://pandas.pydata.org/docs/)